Linearly Polarized Photon Fusion as a Precision Probe of the Tau Lepton Dipole Moments at Lepton Colliders: Phenomenology and Discussions

 Figure~\ref{fig:asymmetry} shows the theoretical predictions for the $\cos2\phi$, $\sin2\phi$ and $\cos4\phi$ asymmetries in $\gamma\gamma\to \tau^+\tau^-$ production at the STCF, using the kinematic cuts defined in Eq.~\eqref{eq:cuts}.
 The black squares represent the SM predictions.
 For the $A_{c2\phi}$ asymmetry, we examine individual form factor contributions, finding that they can significantly modify the asymmetry.
 In contrast, the $A_{s2\phi}$ and $A_{c4\phi}$ asymmetries are considerably smaller than $A_{c2\phi}$, and $A_{s2\phi}$ depends on a combination of the imaginary parts of $F_2$ and $F_3$, as shown in Eq.~\eqref{eq:xsection3}.

-Figure~\ref{fig:constraints} displays the expected sensitivity of the $\cos2\phi$ azimuthal asymmetry to the $\tau$ lepton's anomalous magnetic and electric dipole moments, presenting four benchmark scenarios with $1\sigma$ (green) and $2\sigma$ (yellow) confidence-level (CL) regions that incorporate statistical uncertainties and the $\tau$-pair signal efficiency, where black dots indicate SM predictions in each panel.
-These results are compared against existing $2\sigma$ constraints from DELPHI (blue error bars)~\cite{DELPHI:2003nah} and Belle (red error bars)~\cite{Belle:2021ybo}.
+Figure~\ref{fig:constraints} displays the expected sensitivity of the $\cos2\phi$ azimuthal asymmetry to the $\tau$ lepton's anomalous magnetic and electric dipole moments, presenting four benchmark scenarios with $1\sigma$ (green) and $2\sigma$ (yellow) confidence-level (CL) regions that incorporate statistical uncertainties and the $\tau$-pair signal efficiency, where black dots indicate the SM predictions in each panel.
+These results are compared against existing $2\sigma$ constraints from CMS (blue error bars)~\cite{CMS:2024qjo}, DELPHI (purple error bars)~\cite{DELPHI:2003nah}, and Belle (red error bars)~\cite{Belle:2021ybo}.
 The analysis reveals $\mathrm{Re}(a_\tau)$ as the most experimentally accessible parameter, benefiting from its linear term with a large coefficient in Eq.~\eqref{eq:xsection3}.
-Under the assumption $d_\tau = 0$ and $\mathrm{Im}(a_\tau) = 0$, we constrain $\mathrm{Re}(a_\tau)$ to
+Under the assumptions $d_\tau = 0$ and $\mathrm{Im}(a_\tau) = 0$, we constrain $\mathrm{Re}(a_\tau)$ to